-Students will be assigned the role of Deputy or Assistant Stage Manager for one of the Lir Academy's final year productions of the Bachelor in Acting degree or on a production with a partner theatre or organisation.
+Interpret the drawings and schedules required to run a theatrical production; Prepare for and follow a rehearsal process.
+Module Content Students will be assigned in the role of Technical Stage Manager and/or Assistant Production Manager on one of the Lir Academy's final year productions of the Bachelor in Acting degree or on a production with a partner theatre or organisation.
 They will be supervised and mentored throughout by Lir staff and visiting teachers.

-This module will be delivered through practice-based learning whereby the student will be supervised in the delivery of a stage management role working on a theatrical production.
-Students will be required to complete a reflective essay in response to their learning on the production.

-Continuous assessment of practice-based work in Theatre Production.
-Summative written assessment to a minimum of 2000 words
+Teaching and Learning Format This module will be delivered through practice-based learning whereby the student will be supervised in the delivery of technical role working on a theatrical production.
+Module Assessment Components Continuous assessment of practice-based work in Theatre Production.
+Indicative bibliography See Reading List at end of handbook.